 Development Associate, Campaign Office

-REQUIRED: a high school diploma or its equivalent; at least two years’ relevant work experience; precise attention to accuracy and detail; strong organizational, project management, and oral and written communication skills; thorough knowledge of event execution and logistics; independent judgment and a high level of discretion with confidential information; initiative and self-motivation; and familiarity with computers and databases.
-Must be able to analyze, synthesize, and present information; interact effectively with others; solicit information across departments; prioritize work assignments, manage multiple projects, meet deadlines, and work under tight time constraints; and work both independently and as a team member.
-A bachelor’s degree and experience managing projects preferred.
-Job #16716-N
+REQUIRED: a bachelor's degree, at least two years of relevant work experience, precise attention to accuracy and detail, strong organizational and oral and written communication, independent judgment and a high level of discretion with confidential information, initiative and self-motivation, and familiarity with computers and databases.
+Must be able to analyze, synthesize, and present information; interact effectively with others; solicit information across departments; prioritize and manage multiple work assignments and projects; meet deadlines and work under tight time constraints; and work both independently and as a team member.
+Experience managing projects preferred.
+Job #17655-6

 MIT is an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, sex, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, ancestry, or national or ethnic origin.